-Lifting Brackets
+Lifting Holes

-Lifting bracket designs vary from product to product.
-Rules of engagement with the lifting brackets are the same regardless of the bracket type.
-For Magnitude units, a typical lifting bracket with 2" (51 mm) diameter holes found on the sides of the unit base are illustrated in Figure 2.
+Lifting bracket or hole designs vary from product to product.
+Rules of engagement with the lifting point are the same regardless of the attachment type.
+For Magnitude WME-D units, a typical lifting hole measuring 2" (51 mm) in diameter is found on each corner of the unit tubesheets as illustrated in Figure 3.
 See the as-designed certified drawings for specific lifting points on this product model.

 Engagement with each lifting hole is to be as close to vertical as possible.
-The maximum allowable lift angle from the vertical is 30° as shown in Figure 3.
+The maximum allowable lift angle from the vertical is 30 degrees as shown in Figure 3.
 If the lift angle shifts beyond 30° from vertical on any of the lift points, the lift shall not proceed until a plan and rigging can be secured that will correct the angle of lift.